Unfoldment Coaching

 A six-month horizon usually allows the process to deepen and integrate.

-I ask for an initial intention of at least four months, while leaving you free to pause or conclude at any time.
+I ask for an initial intention of working together for at least four months, while leaving you free to pause or conclude at any time.
 Trusting your own timing is part of the practice.

 • Online via Zoom (available globally)